Should You Try CBD or Cannabis Creams for Pain Relief?

 They may be safe, but there's one massive problem: There's practically no scientific data to support the idea that a CBD-infused topical cream is any more effective than other topical pain relievers, like Tiger Balm, BenGay, or Icy Hot.
 Michelle Sexton, a San Diego-based naturopathic doctor and medical research director of the Center for the Study of Cannabis and Social Policy says that her patients do seem to have a great interest in CBD ointments, and roughly 40 percent of them have indeed tried one.
 However, these people are in her office now because the topicals didn't work for them.
 "As a medical professional, my opinion is there's little evidence to back up the claims being made—it's all marketing for now," she says.

-There is an argument to be made for the simple fact that science hasn’t caught up to the trend (and laws) of 2017 yet.
-And there are doubtlessly researchers testing the efficacy of CBD-infused creams for pain relief as we speak.
+There is an argument to be made for the simple fact that science hasn't caught up to the trend (and laws) of cannabis yet.
+(Here's what research has to say about the potential benefits of CBD and cannabis so far.)
+And there are doubtlessly researchers testing the efficacy of CBD creams for pain relief as we speak.

-Let’s start simple: Endocannabinoids are natural signals in your body that help maintain homeostasis by detecting and regulating hunger, pain, mood, and memory.
-CBD helps elevate your natural levels of pain-relieving endocannabinoids by blocking metabolism as they’re moving around your body.
+Let's start simple: Endocannabinoids are natural signals in your body that help maintain homeostasis by detecting and regulating hunger, pain, mood, and memory.
+(They're actually part of your post-workout exercise high.)
+CBD helps elevate your natural levels of pain-relieving endocannabinoids by blocking metabolism as they're moving around your body.

 The second method of pain relief centers around the damage you do when you work out.
 When you strength train, you create micro-tears in your muscles, which is why you feel sore as you heal.
 Once your immune cells detect damage, they release inflammatory mediators in order to repair the tissue.
 CBD, though has the ability to limit the release of some proinflammatory signals, thereby helping with pain without thwarting the healing entirely, Gerdeman explains.